Stockholm Royal Seaport

 Results linked to the Stockholm Royal Seaport:

-• Clearer requirement setting and methodology for calculating the carbon footprint from buildings in upcoming land allocations in the Stockholm Royal Seaport.
+• Clearer requirement settings and instructions for calculating the carbon footprint from buildings in upcoming land allocations in Stockholm Royal Seaport.

 Ongoing activities

 The project concluded with a final seminar in March 2022.
-Further reading:
+Further reading and related links:

 External website: Envac Reflow (Swedish only)